Abdul-moiz123/Software-Testing-Simulation/README.md

 ## Verification

+The application now verifies **every applicable numerical automatically**.

+- **Book Worked Answer** is used only when Chapter 10 explicitly prints a worked Self-Check answer.
+- **Expected / Manual Result** is used for Application/Review exercises whose numerical result is computed from the textbook's supplied data and formulas.

+This avoids incorrectly labeling a software-derived value as an official book answer.

-Self-Check questions with explicit worked answers can show:
+Self-Check questions with explicit worked answers show:

 ```text
 Book Answer | Python Result | Difference | VERIFIED
 ```

-Application/review exercises without a worked answer are labeled for comparison with the student's handwritten Part 2A solution.
+Application/review exercises now show an **Expected / Manual Result vs Python Result** table and a **COMPUTATION VERIFIED** status.
+The student's Part 2A handwritten work can then be checked against the same expected result.

+For OC-curve questions, the book asks for a value read from a graph.
+The application calculates the corresponding binomial probability numerically, so a visually read graph value may differ slightly because of graph-reading/rounding.

 ## Project Structure